blue-blues/blue_coder/old_docs/prompting/README.md

 ### General Use Cases

-The `.clinerules` file is excellent for:
+The `.bluesaicoderrules` file is excellent for:

 -   Maintaining project standards across team members
 -   Enforcing development practices